intelligent-soft-robots/pam_vicon/doc/configure_o80_driver_subjects.rst

 2. Subject names are not included in the data structure.
 Instead, their poses are given in an array in an order that has to be specified at compile time.

-In practice this is done by defining an enum :cpp:enum:`pam_vicon_o80::Subjects` whose values serve as indices for the subject array.
+In practice this is done by defining an enum :cpp:enum:`pam_vicon::Subjects` whose values serve as indices for the subject array.
 That is, to get the data of the robot base subject, use code like this (using Python bindings, corresponding C++ code will look similar):